Day 1 Muscat-Nakhal- Wadi Bani Awf- Balad Sayt-Jabal Shams (The Grand Canyon of Oman)

 After breakfast at your hotel, continue your journey to Ras Madrakah in moderate weather throughout the year, represented in the mountainous and rocky formations overlooking the Arabian Sea on one side and the soft golden sand on the other side, you can have walk-in golden sands there or swim in the beautiful sea.

 From Ras Madrakah Back to AD Duqum it’s famous for its geological attractions for the world, it’s known as the Rock Garden Duqm, it’s an area of 3 square kilometers made of sandstone rocks and limestone, which was created in an underground water aquifer more than Forty-Six million years ago.
-Rock Garden is a great piece of nature’s Artwork, this Rock garden is full of anonymous rocks with different shapes, positions, standing.
+Rock Garden is a great piece of nature’s Artwork, this Rock garden is full of anonymous rocks with different shapes, positions, and standing.
 Formed in unusual shapes, rounds rocks, big pieces of rock standing on a small piece of the stone stand, and some seem like statues of animals, this site is one of the top twenty-five sites in Oman with geological scientific importance.

 Overnight In Al Duqm (City Hotel Duqm or similar)